nakranimohit0/azure-docs/articles/virtual-desktop/set-up-scaling-script.md

           "Location"                      = $location                                # Optional.
 Default: "West US2"
           "HostPoolName"                  = $wvdHostpool.Name
           "HostPoolResourceGroupName"     = $wvdHostpool.ResourceGroupName           # Optional.
 Default: same as ResourceGroupName param value
-          "LogAnalyticsWorkspaceId"       = "<Log_analytics_workspace_ID>"           # Optional.
-If not specified, script will not log to the log analytics workspace
+          "LogAnalyticsWorkspaceId"       = $logAnalyticsWorkspaceId                 # Optional.
+If not specified, script will not log to the Log Analytics
-          "LogAnalyticsPrimaryKey"        = "<Log_analytics_primary_key>"            # Optional.
-If not specified, script will not log to the log analytics workspace
+          "LogAnalyticsPrimaryKey"        = $logAnalyticsPrimaryKey                  # Optional.
+If not specified, script will not log to the Log Analytics
           "ConnectionAssetName"           = $connectionAssetName                     # Optional.
 Default: "AzureRunAsConnection"
           "RecurrenceInterval"            = $recurrenceInterval                      # Optional.
 Default: 15
           "BeginPeakTime"                 = $beginPeakTime                           # Optional.
 Default: "09:00"